Research

 Work in Progress

-Large Language Model and Populism (invited to present at APSA 2025) with Eduardo Ryô Tamaki, Kirk Hawkins, Levente Littvay, Ethan C. Busby, Grant Mitchell.
+Large Language Model and Populism with Eduardo Ryô Tamaki, Kirk Hawkins, Levente Littvay, Grant Mitchell. (📢 invited to present at APSA 2025)

 This study examines how large language models (LLMs) can be effectively utilized to detect populist rhetoric.